The re-write engine

 views-dir should always be in the local filesystem, and

 it should be a relative or absolute folder configured in the

 views-dir contains what we call "views": files named

 The contents of these files and the particular order in which ShimmerCat searches

-these files for a given request are described in more detail elsewhere.
+these files for a given request are described in more detail in a separate page.

-For now, we are more interested in explaining how to make ShimmerCat work for
+Here we explain how to make ShimmerCat work for

 applications that do not follow the URL path convention given above.